josylad/Simple-FastAPI-with-MongoDB-Motor/README.md

 # A FastAPI with MongoDB, Motor and Pydantic

-This is a CRUD API that stores and retrieves data from MongoDB Atlas.
+This is a CRUD API that stores and retrieves data from a MongoDB Atlas database.

 ## **SETUP/INSTALLATION.**
 ### Prerequisites